 I was particularly pathetic at the cheese counter.
 I continued snivelling all the way home and developed a kind of internal hysteria.
 I was convinced that, by the time I got out of the car, my legs would crumple under me and I’d never walk again.

 Of course that didn’t happen and what I really needed was a great big kick up the backside.
 Our neighbours gladly received our stock of chicken-wing dinners and whatever else had to go and we were set.

 I found a new GP – a sweet bunny rabbit of a girl who looked around twelve.
 She promised me all the vitamin D tests I needed and we started a great Doctor/Patient relationship.
 I read George’s book and took heart.

-I posted little self-pitying bleats on the website and was dusted off and set right by the then tiny OMS community.
+I posted little self-pitying bleats on the website and was dusted off and set right by the then tiny Overcoming MS community.
 I ate fish, hated it, gave it up and became completely vegan.

 While my health continued to decline a little, finally, I felt in control.
 Over the next year I read every piece of information I could find about the relationship between food, lifestyle and illness.

 I was a diligent student and my daily intake was relentless.
 I became a food evangelist and bored anybody who would listen from my soapbox.
 My fervour was fuelled by what was happening to my body – a slow turnaround had begun.